LucasAuSilva/code-go-api/README.md

 LifeQueueSettings__QueueName=life.out
 LifeQueueSettings__DelayInMinutes=2

+# Queue for ranking reset, no need to change
+RankingQueueName__QueueName=ranking.out

 # You don't need to setup this key, but the api to run exercise will not work ;)
 Judge0Settings__ApiKey=YourApiKeyHere
 Judge0Settings__Host=YourJudge0HostHere